verifieddoc-team/verifieddoc-platform/README.md

 # VerifiedDoc

 **Status:** API complete and functional on the `develop` branch.
-Web client is built and populated on `develop`, with partial live integration to the API.
-Mobile client scaffolding exists on `develop`, but no application screens have been built yet.
+Web client is built and populated on `develop`, with partial live integration to the API.Mobile screens exist on develop across authentication, dashboard, organization, and verifier flows, though several are still stub screens with placeholder content rather than functional features.
 See MVP Scope below for the full per-client breakdown.
-None of this is yet merged to `main`.
-Public deployment is not yet live.
+Web and mobile are both merged to main, though main currently lags behind develop in mobile screen coverage.

 (Visual helper: screenshot, architecture diagram, or badge set.
 This is pending; no visual assets exist in the repository yet.)